Art History, M.A.

 Step 2: Apply to the Department of Art History

 In addition to this manual, you must obtain and carefully read the current UNT Graduate Catalog, as you are additionally subject to all of the policies and procedures outlined in the catalog.
-Note that the Art History faculty are always willing to assist you with planning and realizing your coursework and degree requirements.
+Please note that the Art History faculty are always willing to assist you with planning and realizing your coursework and degree requirements.
 However, the responsibility of meeting all CVAD and UNT Toulouse Graduate School requirements for the degree of M.A. in Art History rests with you, the student.

 For additional information, visit the Toulouse Graduate School website.

-The marketable skills goals for the M.A. in Art History in accordance with the Texas Higher Education Coordinating Board are as follow.
+The marketable skills for the M.A. in Art History in accordance with the Texas Higher Education Coordinating Board are as follow.

 - Advanced scholarly writing